ropensci/UCSCXenaTools/README.md

 ## APIs

-API functions can be used to query specied data (e.g. expression of a few genes for a few samples) or information instead of downloading the entire dataset.
+API functions can be used to query specified data (e.g. expression of a few genes for a few samples) or information instead of downloading the entire dataset.